 - Allowed domains are only available on Enterprise plans.
 If you downgrade, you'll lose access to this feature.

-- Allowed domains apply to OAuth connections only.
-It does not affect API key connections and incoming and outgoing webhooks.
+Allowed domains apply to OAuth connections only.
+It does not apply to:

-- If your organization uses IP allowlisting, those settings are managed separately.
+- If your organization also uses IP allowlisting, those settings are managed separately.

 - Existing app connections are not affected.
 Only connections made after the setting is enabled are subject to the list.